adap/flower/examples/custom-metrics/README.md

 ---
-title: Example Flower App with Custom Metrics
 tags: [basic, vision, fds]
 dataset: [CIFAR-10]
 framework: [tensorflow]
 ---

-# Flower Example using Custom Metrics
+# Custom Metrics for Federated Learning with TensorFlow and Flower

 This simple example demonstrates how to calculate custom metrics over multiple clients beyond the traditional ones available in the ML frameworks.
 In this case, it demonstrates the use of ready-available `scikit-learn` metrics: accuracy, recall, precision, and f1-score.